-Our administrative and staff members play an important role in the overall functioning of the school and help to provide an environment that supports the Loomis Chaffee educational experience.
+Our administrative and staff members play an important role in the overall functioning of the school and help to provide an environment that supports the Loomis educational experience.
 Depending on the role, our administrators and staff members take part in community duties such as participating in our workjob program or advising students.

-Penn Residency Teaching Fellows teach, coach and advise students over a two-year period at their host school, and participate in three weekend sessions at alternating campuses of partner schools and a weeklong summer session at the University of Pennsylvania.
+BSTR Fellows teach, coach and advise students over a two-year period at their host school, and participate in three weekend sessions at alternating campuses of partner schools and a weeklong summer session at the University of Pennsylvania.
 Fellows also have the opportunity to pursue additional study through a combination of online classes and virtual discussions.

 How to Apply

 Information regarding BSTR positions at the Loomis Chaffee School for 2019-2020 will be posted in January 2019.

 Interested candidates must submit a personal statement and resume, two letters of recommendation and an official transcript from their undergraduate college or university to the school via the application portal located on the school’s website.
 Accepted candidates will also be required to complete an online application to the UPenn Graduate School of Education no later than May 1, 2019.